NOTE – Google Penguin has not run again since October 2014.

 Penguin, the punitive algorithm with a reputation for crushing site rankings in Google, HAS LANDED.

-A Google spokesman confirmed in a Google Webmaster Hangout Penguin 3, in some form, has been run over the weekend (direct link).
+A Google spokesman confirmed in a Google Webmaster Hangout Penguin 3, in some form, has been deployed (direct link).
 There’s been conflicting stories out there over the last few days – that the update may not be quite ‘over’.
 A Googler has confirmed it’s probably not ‘over‘:

 google: penguin ‘refresh’ – not ‘update’ – impacts “fewer than 1% of ENG queries – not ‘about’ 1% = It could have been a lot less than 1%